Deutsch Intern

 Profit-Loss-Risk

-• Stochastical methods for Risk Analysis, especially in Auditing
+• Stochastical methods for risk analysis, especially in auditing

-• Statistical methods for Process Controll
+• Statistical methods for process control and for fraud detection

-• Audit Sampling
+• Audit and acceptance sampling

-• Data Conformance Testing
+• Data conformance testing

 Stucture models of financial networks